sackn/diffeq/series.md

 $$\lim_{b\to\infty} ( ln(ln(b)) - ln(ln(2))) = \infty$$

-Our improper diverges, so according to the integral test the original series of also diverges.
+Our improper integral diverges, so according to the integral test, the original series also diverges.

 ##

 ### The P-Series Test

-The P-series test an extremely fast test that can be used to determine the convergence or divergence of simple series.
+The P-series test is an extremely fast test that can be used to determine the convergence or divergence of simple series.
 The p-series test will work on the series of the following form (where p is some positive number):

 $$\sum_{n=1}^{\infty} \frac{1}{n^p} = \frac{1}{1^p} + \frac{1}{2^p} + \frac{1}{3^p} + ...$$

-The result of the p-series test on convergence can be directly derived use the p series test:
+The result of the p-series test on convergence can be directly derived using the p-series test:

 ##

 **Worked Example 2**

-For the following seires determine whether it converges or not (again p is some positive number):
+For the following seizures, determine whether they converge or not (again, p is some positive number):

 $$\sum_{n=1}^{\infty} \frac{1}{n^p}$$